Schkrabi/TypeSystem/README.md

     (f (construct Name Structured "John" "Doe")) => Structured (f (construct Name Unstructured "John Doe")) => Unstructured

+#### <a name="typeSymbol">Type symbols</a>
+**THIS IS SUBJECT TO CHANGE AND MIGHT BE RENDERED OBSOLETE IN FUTURE RELEASES**

+Some build in operators are working with so called type symbols.
+Type symbol is a special value, that is of given _type_ and also holds that type as a value.
+Its usage is currently only in [ranking functions](#rankingFunction).
+They cannot be explicitely created, nor should be used outside of ranking functions.

 ### Equality
 When using _equals?_ operator, equality is checked in following way:

 #### Literals
 For primitive literals (Native Integers, Native Doubles, Native Strings and Native Booleans), equality is checked by value.
-Internally for Java _equals_ method (for interpretation) or Clojure _=_ operator (for compilation) is used.
+Internally Java _equals_ method (for interpretation) or Clojure _=_ operator (for compilation) is used.

 Example:

 ~~~
 (equals?
 42 42) ; = #t
 (equals?
 3.14 2.24) ; = #f